Travel with confidence

 With Medical Travel Compared, you can access a range of different specialist medical travel insurance options for seniors.
 Believe it or not, but when you reach the age of 50 – your travel insurance premium can shoot up.
 Although this is unfortunate – we would always advise that it’s more than worth the extra expense in the long-run – especially if you’re considering taking out an annual policy.

-Our free, independent comparison service has been set up to help seniors find great value travel insurance easily and quickly.
-Simply use our online quoting facility by clicking the ‘Get a Quote’ button located at the top of this page.
+Our free, independent online comparison service has been set up to help seniors find the best value travel insurance easily and quickly.
+Simply use our quoting facility by clicking the ‘Get a Quote’ button located at the top of this page.

 Then, enter your holiday details and, if necessary, answer some medical questions to compare senior travel insurance quotes from our panel of insurers that are specifically targeted at OAPs and senior citizens.